I want more. Much more. Money? No way! I want more time! More time to live – 106 healthy years.

 So after checking in I spent about ten minutes in the room and off I went on my bike to explore more of this extremely charming town.

-First of all there is a promenade along Kampot Bay River that has an almost mediterranean flair to it.
-A couple of architectural treasures from the colonial time are on the opposite side of the river walk.
-The more you approach the city center, the more rather hip-laid back restaurants and bars and little specialty shops are on the buildings’ first floor.
+First of all, there is a promenade along Kampot Bay River that has an almost Mediterranean flair to it.
+A couple of architectural treasures from colonial times are on the opposite side of the riverwalk.
+The more you approach the city center, the more rather hip-laid-back restaurants, bars, and little specialty shops are on the buildings’ first floor.

 Maybe it was a smart decision to stay only one day there, after all.